 Travel Delaware County's rolling hillsides and make stops along the way to pick up something local and delicious from a farm stand, adventure in the great outdoors, and explore the area's historical legacies.
 Continue south along Route 23 into the fishing country of Sullivan County and experience not only one of the East's prime fly-fishing destinations, but the former site of one of the world's most famous music festivals: Woodstock.

 Head east and stop at hipster haunts channeling the best of new and old in Ulster County, including design-chic lodging options and modern-day, farm-to-table diners.
 Farther north in the land of Rip Van Winkle and Greene County, discover everything from rolling hillsides to towering mountains and waterfalls that have inspired countless generations of outdoor adventurers and artists alike.

 How Do I Get to the Catskills?

 The Catskills are easily accessible from most major East Coast cities, and often, a tank of gas can get you away from the hustle and bustle of your urban lifestyle, and into the rest and relaxation mode of your choice.
-Whether that's hiking to the highest heights of the region's mountains, or sitting back and relaxing with a handcrafted cocktail in hand – that's entirely up to you.
+Whether that's hiking to the highest heights of the region's mountains, or sitting back and relaxing with a handcrafted cocktail or glass of local wine in hand – that's entirely up to you.

 - From New York City and New Jersey, take I-87 North or Route 17